LiJiahao-Alex/www24-rebuttal/reviewer3.md

 - The three evaluation methods of AUROC, AUPRC and F1 score need to be performed on the test set.
 - AUROC, AUPRC and F1 score are all evaluated on the test set but not on the training set because the training set has no labels.

-In summary, the message we want to convey to the reader is that during training, evaluation is not possible and therefore performance evaluation after each training epochis not available.
+In summary, the message we want to convey to the reader is that during training, evaluation cannot be performed.

+and therefore performance evaluation is not available.

 # 6.Find the best model design
 "The last paragraph of Section 5 indicates that the key is finding the best model design to solve the overgeneralization problem."
 The reading of last paragraph of Section 5 **should be followed up with Section 6 (387-393 lines)**.
 The logic we like to state is that while finding the best model design is the key to solving the overgeneralization problem, it is not the only key.